chongfengliu/Ocean-Disturbance-Data/README.md

 The data above show a frame data of a RTK GPS, from which we can get the location and the altitude, flag indicating whether it is a differential signal, and so on.

+Meanwhile, we simulated different water surface disturbance conditions in an indoor environment.
+We set up a water tank within a motion capture system, placed a floating platform inside the tank, and installed a robotic arm on the platform.
+Using a wave-making device developed in-house, we were able to induce swaying movements in the floating platform and the robotic arm.
+Furthermore, we attached marker points to the platform, the end effector of the robotic arm, and the base of the robotic arm, and constructed rigid bodies.
+This allowed us to simulate water surface sway in the indoor environment while simultaneously acquiring sway data of the floating platform and the robotic arm.
+We collected over 100 hours of real-world data, covering three disturbance levels: no disturbance, slight disturbance, and moderate disturbance.